Hanoi

 Where To Stay

-Sofitel Legend Metropole both a popular 5 star hotel and a historic attraction on its own
+Sofitel Legend Metropole is both a famed 5-star hotel and a historic attraction in its own right

-Most of the best accommodation choices are located in the city center, including Hoan Kiem District and West Lake neighbor due to its convenience to reach various attractions.
+Most of the best accommodation options are located in the city center, particularly in Hoan Kiem District or near West Lake, as these areas provide convenient access to various attractions.

-Read our Hanoi accommodation guide for latest hotel and accommodation updates.
+Read our Hanoi accommodation guide for the latest updates on hotels and other lodging options.

 How To Get There

-Nhat Tan Bridge connects Hanoi airport and downtown - Photo: Prabu Mohan @the_prabster
+Nhat Tan Bridge connects Hanoi airport to the city center - Photo: Prabu Mohan @the_prabster

-It is very easy to travel between Hanoi and other cities as well with a wide selection of transportation.
-For nearby areas, private car services, shuttle bus and train are always available, depending on your budget and personal preferences.
+Traveling between Hanoi and other cities is also straightforward, with numerous transportation options available.
+For nearby areas, you can choose from private car services, shuttle buses, and trains, depending on your budget and personal preferences.

-Phở (Beef noodles) is a classic must-try that you should visit particular places for an authentic flavor such as Pho Ly Quoc Su (Ly Quoc Su Street), Pho Gia Truyen (Bat Dan Street), Pho Vui (Dinh Liet Street) or Pho Thin (Lo Duc Street).
-There are also many traditional dishes appealing to not only tourists but even local elderly, served as their daily treats such as Cha Ca (Grilled Fish with tumeric and dill), Bun Cha (Grilled pork with noodles), Banh Cuon (stuffed pancake), Bun Rieu Oc (Crab paste and Snail vermicelli soup), etc. Furthermore, it is strongly recommended to get an iconic Banh Mi and Vietnamese coffee for a typical breakfast experience in Hanoi.
+Phở (beef noodles) is a quintessential dish you must try, with renowned establishments such as Pho Ly Quoc Su (Ly Quoc Su Street), Pho Gia Truyen (Bat Dan Street), Pho Vui (Dinh Liet Street), and Pho Thin (Lo Duc Street) offering authentic flavors.
+There are also many traditional dishes that appeal to both tourists and local residents alike, such as Cha Ca (grilled fish with turmeric and dill), Bun Cha (grilled pork with noodles), Banh Cuon (stuffed pancakes), and Bun Rieu Oc (crab paste and snail vermicelli soup).
+Additionally, don’t miss the chance to sample an iconic Banh Mi and Vietnamese coffee for an authentic breakfast experience.

-Pho Bat Ban, a legend on its own - Photo: kenh14.vn
+Pho Bat Dan - a culinary legend - Photo: kenh14.vn

 Frequently asked questions